open-telemetry/opentelemetry-demo/src/react-native-app/README.md

 to the deployed app.

 To run on iOS you may find it cleanest to build through the XCode IDE.
-First spin up the react native dev server with:
+First spin up the react native dev server with the following (feel free to ignore the output commands referring to opening an iOS simulator, we'll do that directly through XCode in a later step):

 ```bash
 npm run start